adamstallard/coinsensus/README.md

 An array of addesses to remove from [voters](#voters).

 #### `dividendWhenAdded`
-All tokens (including ether) held by the contract address will be paid out proportionally to token holders if the number of votes in a round exceeds the previous highest number of votes by this value.
+Dividends are made available--i.e. [`dividendRatio`](#dividendRatio) is updated for each token proportionally to token holders if the number of votes in a round exceeds the previous highest number of votes by this value.
 The value can be negative.
 A value of `INT256_MIN` will cause the dividend to be paid no matter what, while `INT256_MAX` will prevent payment of the dividend.

 #### `acceptToken`
 The main contract will start [accepting this kind of token.](#acceptedtokens).
 Each accepted token is a pair of <``tokenAddress`` , [``minimumTokenPayout``](#minimumtokenpayout)>.
 This variable is also used to update the [minimumTokenPayout](#minimumtokenpayout) for an already accepted token.